 - 1. Must be affiliated with a LaSPACE HBCU campus. - 2.
 The faculty/mentor must be engaged in space related research or education, which relates to one of the NASA Mission Directorates as discussed earlier. - 3.
-Must be a U.S. citizen if NASA funding compensation is required. - 4.
+Must be a U.S. citizen if NASA funding compensation is required or if visiting a NASA site. - 4.
 Must be willing to serve as a student mentor and contribute to the project final report.